Antollo/Easypt/docs/basics.md

 Understand the code:

-- `var` is keyword which take following token and create variable (of `Object` type) in current context.
+- `var` is keyword which take following token and create variable (of `Object` class) in current context.
 - In this case `++` is `Int`'s method (member function) equivalent to `a.=(a.+(1))`
 - `--` is similar to `++`.
--

 ## 6. Adding Strings

 The `+` method adds them together to make a new `String`.